-For Quiltfolk: Issue 02 the team travels to Eastern Iowa.
-Braving the sub-zero wind chills, we explore a integral piece of America’s quilting culture.
-Iowa has more quilt shops per capita than any place on earth, and a reputation for being rich with quilting history.
-Even with high expectations, the trip did not disappoint.
+For Quiltfolk Issue 02 the team traveled to Eastern Iowa.
+Braving subzero wind chills, we explored an integral piece of America’s quilting culture.
+Iowa has more quilt shops per capita than any place on earth and a reputation for being rich with quilting history.
+Even with high expectations, our trip did not disappoint.
 The people were friendly, the places were picturesque, and the quilts were bold and incredibly beautiful.
 Take a look below at just a few of the stories we explore in this issue.

-164 pages, offset-print and perfect bound, full color on uncoated paper.
+164 pages, offset printed and perfect bound, full color on uncoated paper.

 Original printing February of 2017.

 The Encore Career by Marianne Fons